-These financial statements have been prepared in accordance with New Zealand generally accepted accounting practice (NZ GAAP) as required by Crown Entities Act 2004.
+These financial statements have been These financial statements have been prepared in accordance with New Zealand generally accepted accounting practice (NZ GAAP) as required by the Crown Entities Act 2004.
 They have been prepared in accordance with Tier 1 PBE Standards including PBE FRS 42 Prospective financial statements.

 These forecast financial statements have been prepared to comply with the Crown Entities Act 2004 and may not be appropriate for purposes other than complying with the requirements of this Act.